ConfederacyOfGaia/Gaia/players-guide.md

 - **Healer:** In addition to the other benefits, increase your Wisdom score by 1, to a maximum of 20, and gain advantage on Wisdom (Medicine) checks.
 - **Keen Mind:** You have advantage on Intelligence checks, in addition to the other benefits.
 - **Martial Adept** provides 2 superiority dice, instead of 1.
 If you already have superiority dice, you gain 2 more, and the bonus dice are the same shape as the ones you already have.
 - **Skilled:** Increase any one ability score of your choice by 1, to a maximum of 20, in addition to the other benefits.
+The ability score you increase must be related to one of the skills you choose.
+- **War Caster:** When you make a ranged spell attack, you do not suffer disadvantage on the attack roll if you are within 5 feet of the hostile creature.
 - **Weapon Master:** You gain proficiency with all Simple and Martial Weapons (instead of just 4), in addition to the other benefits.